 Federico Lucchesi is a Ph.D.
 Candidate and Research Assistant at the Institute of Digital Technologies for Communication (ITDxC).
 He is a research associate in the project "Visualized relationships - functions and problems.
-A repertoire-oriented investigation of visual and image-related communication among couples and friends in Switzerland", funded by the Swiss National Science Foundation (SNF).
+A repertoire-oriented investigation of visual and image-related communication among couples and friends in Switzerland", funded by the Swiss National Science Foundation (SNF), in the project "Governance of digital hate speech from users' perspective" funded by BAKOM Ufficio Federale delle Comunicazioni, and in the project "Open data strategy for the USI journal SCOMS" in partnership with UniZH and UniFR.

 For the A.A.
-2022/2023, he is the Course Director of the BA course "Techniques and tools for analyzing visuals".
-He is also the Teaching Assistant of the BA course "ICT, Media & Società".
+2022/2023, he was the Course Director of the BA course "Techniques and tools for analyzing visuals".
+He is currently the Teaching Assistant of the BA course "ICT, Media & Società" and the BA course "Comunicazione Visiva".

 He holds a BA in Communication Sciences and a MA in Advertising and Communication for the Public and Private Sectors, both achieved at Università Cattolica del Sacro Cuore of Milan with a grade of 110 cum laude/110.
 In his dissertation works, he investigated "Literature in the Italian radio broadcasting" (BA) and "Non-verbal communication: kinesics and proxemics data analysis within qualitative focus groups" (MA).
 After his academic studies, he accomplished a state course in Digital Marketing.